 People and kids that have already eaten a lot and want to take the cake home don’t need an extra plate to put on top and a bag.
 No mess, no stress!

 The Big Box was all made too.
-I cut a thick white cardboard to fit 18 individual boxes.
-Then I made some cute snowflakes with double sided adhesive and glittered them.
-If you don’t have cutting machine, some stencils and glue do the job too.
-At the bottom of the box’s sides I applied blue ribbon with a cute bow.
+I cut thick white cardboard to fit 18 individual boxes.
+Then I made some cute snowflakes with double-sided adhesive and glittered them.
+If you don’t have a cutting machine, some stencils and glue do the job too.
+At the bottom of the box’s sides, I applied blue ribbon with a cute bow.
 Nothing too fancy but still so pretty.

 If you want to check full instructions to make the box and individual boxes you can go HERE.

 I got in a store this super cute glitter-like sprinkle that made the cupcakes sparkle and then I sprinkle a bit some winter sprinkles I got.
-I so looooved how they turned out.
-In some point I had to make my life easier so the cupcakes were from cake mix.
+I so loved how they turned out.
+At some point, I had to make my life easier so the cupcakes were from cake mix.

 I made these cute cupcake toppers and that was it!!!

 Then I didn’t want to ruin the whole Frozen line with the juice box.
 Since the party was in her school we didn’t want to make more mess by bringing juice and cups, so we decided to go with juice box LOL.
 So, what I did was designing some cute covers for each juice box.
 I made them all different, using different characters.
 Just like I did with cupcakes.
 That way I could display them there on the table and still be part of the whole theme.
 The covers were made with regular letter bond paper and printed at home.
 Those were easy to lift and get the straw.

 I made part of the decoration the surprise favor bag too.
 These bags couldn’t be more low budget.
 I just filled them with some candies and an inexpensive little toy.
 I made them with bond paper too.
 I print the theme on one paper to make one side and used another one for the other side.
 If you want the full instructions to make these cute bags you can go HERE.